 Unless you have a crystal ball, predicting what’s coming down the pike is tough.
 After all, most of us are unlikely to have seen the huge curve balls that have been thrown our way during the last year or two.

 However, studies and expert projections indicate a future in which the focus is on what work is done, rather than where or when it is done.
 That isn’t only a change in logistics.
-It’s a cultural shift for many firms that will prioritize results over hours, employee productivity over whereabouts.
+It’s a cultural shift for many firms that will prioritize results over hours, and employee productivity over whereabouts.
 Hope you have now well aware of Remote Work Trends in 2022.

 Article by: Elizabeth Mackenzie / Founder and CEO / https://www.globalprassociates.com